This is a guest post written by Matt Smith from Smudge Photography

 The main reason I embarked on solo travel to Toronto wasn’t out of any urge to get away and be free.
 Actually, it was out of simply being sick of waiting for my friends plans (and the planets!) to align to allow us to go away together.
 Even when it did finally come together, it was difficult to get them all to agree on a place to go.

 Here’s my motivations and highlights from my first ever solo travels to Toronto:

 *This post may contain affiliate links meaning should you purchase a product via this link, I’ll earn a small commission at no extra cost to you.
 See my privacy and disclosure policy for more.*

 Why did I choose solo travel to Toronto?

 Well, travelling Toronto was a very spontaneous decision.
-I have a good friend who lives about an hour outside of Toronto in North America and I was chatting to him online.
+I have a good friend who lives in Canada about an hour outside of Toronto and I was chatting to him online.
 Out of sheer curiosity I jumped onto my favourite flight search engine and saw that the flights were nearly half the price I expected.

 I kept an eye on them for about a week and decided to pile in and book and chose to arrange everything around that.